Login

 • Down Light: Provides an even wash of light by dividing the stage into a grid of overlapping areas.

 Lastly, never underestimate the simplicity and impact of candlelight.
-In , actress Maxine Peake delivered an evocative reading of Shelley&#;s The Mask of Anarchy at The Albert Hall, lit almost entirely by candles, with a single uplight for emphasis.
-This example shows how minimal lighting can still achieve powerful effects.
+For instance, actress Maxine Peake delivered an evocative reading of Shelley’s The Mask of Anarchy at The Albert Hall, illuminated almost entirely by candles with an uplight for emphasis.
+This example demonstrates how minimal lighting can still achieve powerful effects.

 Comments